kenzifan37/rsschool-cv/cv.md

 ***

 ## About me:
-Student, Innovation, RTU.
+Student, Innovation, Russian Technology University.
 Just starting codding.
 Like to make photos and videos.

 ## Skills:
 Beginner in Python, HTML, CSS, JS.
 Also can work with LaTex.